Trivadis/plsql-and-sql-coding-guidelines/docs/1-introduction/introduction.md

 Usually it is not helpful to open an issue on GitHub to request to change a highly controversial rule such as the one mentioned.
 For example, use 2 spaces instead of 3 spaces for an indentation.
 This leads to a discussion where the people in favor of 4 spaces start to argument as well.
 There is no right or wrong here.
 You just have to agree on a standard.

-More effective is to fork [this repository](https://github.com/Trivadis/plsql-and-sql-coding-guidelines) and amend the standards fit your needs/expectations.
+More effective is to fork [this repository](https://github.com/Trivadis/plsql-and-sql-coding-guidelines) and amend the standards to fit your needs/expectations.